titanturtles/titanturtles.github.io/apply.md

 ==================================

-Club Application
+## Club Application

-There will be an open house in April 2023.
-You are required to participate in the open house.
+**Open House:**
+Time: 1pm – 2pm PDT, Sunday April 9th, 2023\
+In-person (preferred): \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hillsboro Brookwood Library\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2850 NE Brookwood Pkwy\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hillsboro, OR 97124\
+Zoom: 886 5643 5558 Passcode: turtles

 Like all serious sports or academic competitions, CyberPatriot requires commitment from the students.
 The application requirements are as follow:

-* Grades: new students grade 5 -11 are preferred
+* Grades: new students grade 6 - 12 are preferred

 * Required Donation: $300 per year (To cover 4 rounds of tournaments cost (registration, food, places) and cost of learning materials.
 If advance to National Final Competition Tournament, there will be at least $300 additional cost.)

-* New students are expected to participate in both Standard and Advanced Camps hosted between July 24 to August 4.
-It will be really hard for students to catch up if students did not participate in the camps.
-Details of the camp can be found here: https://titanturtles.org/cybercamp.html.
+* **New students are expected to participate in both Standard and Advanced Camps hosted between July 24 to August 4.
+It will be really hard for students to catch up if students did not participate in the camps.** Details of the camp can be found here: https://titanturtles.org/cybercamp.html.

 * No previous background needed.
 We will cover everything you need to know.
 Students also need to spend time to learn.
 Winners win because they did the hard work.